thisisdhaas/sampleclean/amt_server/README.md

   just created an example HIT.
 Then log in as a worker (https://workersandbox.mturk.com/mturk/searchbar) and verify that you can accept the HIT and that it displays correctly in AMT's iframe.

+APIs:

+* Create a group of AMT HITs(GET method):

+	`type` : The type of this hit, e.g, 'sa' for sentiment analysis.

+	`tweet_content` :

+		The tweet content for sentiment analysis, a JSON array of JSON arrays, e.g, the following JSON array :
+			["[\"Arsenal won the 4th again!\", \"Theo Walcott broke the ligament in his knee last season.\"]", "[\"Lebron James went back to Cavaliers after he found his teammates in Heats no longer powerful.\"]"] will create two HITs in total.
+The first HIT consists of two tweets and the second one consists of one.
+		Be careful on the delimeters :
+			1) No \ before the double quotes that surround the HITs;
+			2) Make sure to put a \ before the double quotes that surround the tweets.

+	'num_assignment' : The number of assignments for each HIT.

+	'group_id' : A string used to specify the ID of this group of HITs.

+	'callback_url' : The call back url

+* Send the results to the callback URL: